sanjairus/utils/README.md

-# @san/populate
+# @san/utils

-Package for transforming dynamic values from a template file
+Contains one of many more to come helper functions, currently only includes `transform` which transforms dynamic values from a template

 ## Getting Started